 A tip is to walk slowly, thus allowing your body time to acclimatise to the thin mountain air.
-With temperatures ranging from 10 degrees to 20 degrees Fahrenheit, this is not a comfortable climb, but is doable.
-Taking you through five different ecosystems and offering you a ‘once in a lifetime’ view, it is a truly rewarding and exhilarating experience.
+With temperatures ranging from 10 degrees to 20 degrees Fahrenheit, climbing Mount Kilimanjaro is not comfortable, but it is doable.
+Taking you through five different ecosystems and offering you a ‘once in a lifetime’ view, climbing Kilimanjaro is a truly rewarding and exhilarating experience.

 Of course a good degree of fitness is required, so previous hiking experience is required.
 Don’t forget to break in your hiking boots and walk with a pack on to get used to some of what you will experience as you climb Africa’s highest peak.

-There are several different routes that you can climb, so talk to your guide beforehand to decide on what is the best one for you.
+There are several different routes that you can climb, so talk to us beforehand to decide on what is the best one for you.
 Below is a map of some of the routes.
+Our two most popular routes are the Machame and Marungu Routes.

 Here is some feedback from previous summit conquerors.
 Sean Gauthier wrote: “Just wanted to say thanks so much for everything!
 Kristin and I made it to the summit on my 10,000th day.
 It was amazing….”